digitallawyer/openlegaldictionary/_definitions/subsellia.md

 ---
 title: Subsellia
 permalink: "/definitions/subsellia.html"
-body: Lat In Roman law.
+body: Lat in Roman law.
 Lower seats or benches, occupied by the indices and by inferior magistrates when they sat in judgment, as distinguished from the tribunal of the pnetor.
 Calvin
 published_at: '2018-07-07'